An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Introduction

-Previous works that have addressed the voltage regulation problem addressed in this paper by also casting it as an optimization problem; however, in contrast with our work, the solution methods proposed in these earlier works are sub-optimal, and in most cases, they rely on a centralized decision maker that has access to all the data defining the problem \cite{Horak10,Rumley08}.
+Previous works that addressed the voltage regulation problem in distribution networks also cast it as an optimization problem; however, in contrast with our work, the solution methods proposed in these earlier works are sub-optimal, and in most cases, they rely on a centralized decision maker that has access to all the data defining the problem \cite{Horak10,Rumley08}.
 For example in \cite{Ba:07}, the authors propose the use of reactive-power-capable DERs for voltage control and the objective is to minimize the DER reactive power contributions subject to the power flow equations and other constraints.
-However the solution approach proposed in \cite{Ba:07} relies on linearizing the power flow equations around some operating point, rendering a linear program; therefore this approach provides a sub-optimal solution.
-In the same vein, and although the objective function is different to the one consider in \cite{Ba:07}, the solution proposed in \cite{Turitsyn:2010} also relies on a linearization.
+However, the solution approach proposed in \cite{Ba:07} relies on linearizing the power flow equations around some operating point, rendering a linear program; therefore, this approach provides a sub-optimal solution.
+In the same vein, and although the objective function is different to the one considered in \cite{Ba:07}, the solution proposed in \cite{Turitsyn:2010} also relies on linearization.

 Other optimization-based approaches to address the voltage regulation problem in distribution networks rely on optimal power flow (OPF) solvers developed for transmission networks (see, e.g., \cite{Villacci:2006,AL11}).
 For instance, in \cite{AL11}, the authors use a Newton-type method to solve the Lagrange dual of the optimization program they consider in their problem; however, since the primal problem is, in general, not convex, there is no guarantee that the solution of the dual problem is globally optimal, or even physically meaningful.